tdunning/pig-vector/README.md

 This code provides the ability to encode data in Pig using the hashed encoding capabilities of Mahout.
+It also allows training of logistic regression models.

 To try this out, start by compiling and installing mahout in your local repository: